What Was Up?

 Part of me would love to have more data to help make better decisions, part of me is alarmed that already I'm broadcasting my whereabouts, part of me is alarmed that someone wants to collect this information.

 Blyncsy can move ahead with or without help from the City by placing their sensors on private property.
 All they are doing is recording the information that we are broadcasting.
-But the State of Utah is aware and concerned of the potential privacy issues and has passed some new laws governing how it can be collected and carefully regulating how the government can and can not use the information.
+But the State of Utah is aware and concerned of the potential privacy issues and has passed some new laws governing how it can be collected and carefully regulating how the government can and can not use the information. - Open Meetings Training (16-043)

 Training Only.

 We are doing the work of the people, so all of our meetings should be done in full view of the people, unless there is a really good reason (see the Closed Meeting below).
-Note that this doesn't mean that elected officials can't talk amongst themselves regarding City issues, but we can't hold meetings or make official decisions behind closed doors.
+Note that this doesn't mean that elected officials can't talk amongst themselves regarding City issues, but we can't hold meetings or make official decisions behind closed doors. - A discussion on a resolution approving the selection of an audit firm to provide audit services and authorizing the Council Chair to execute a contract with the audit firm.
+(16-049)

 Council Member George Stewart moved to stay with the current auditor.
 Seconded by Dave Knecht.
 Approved 6:0.
 Council Member Kim Santiago excused.

 The field of several companies were whityled down to three options, two of which were recommended, depending on which direction we wanted to go.
 Our current auditor compared very favorably among the field.
 The other cost a few thousand less over the five years.
-Mr. Stewart made a good point that with our recent personnel changes, now may not be a good time to change auditors.
+Mr. Stewart made a good point that with our recent personnel changes, now may not be a good time to change auditors. - A discussion on citizen access to and participation in the policy-making process.
+(16-042)

 Report Only.

 The Council heard a follow-up presentation on digital citizen engagement forums.
 Questions from Council's previous work meeting were addressed.
-The team formed to research this will continue to evaluate the options and come back to the Council at a later date with recommendations.
+The team formed to research this will continue to evaluate the options and come back to the Council at a later date with recommendations. - Closed Meeting

 A closed meeting was held.